cac-t-u-s/cac-t-u-s.github.io/pages/patch-box.md

 > The default values (that is, anything connected above **input** boxes) are not taken into account in the compilation of the patch, nor "outside" in the evaluation of the abstraction boxes referring to the patch.

-> The [Lisp-equivalent "lambda" expression of the edited patch can be displayed](lisp#getting-the-equivalent-lisp-code-of-a-patch) on the patch side panel as long as at least one **ouput** box is present, and will be computed (just like during the patch compilation) from this or these output box(es).
+> The [Lisp-equivalent "lambda" expression of the edited patch can be displayed](lisp#getting-the-equivalent-lisp-code-of-a-patch) on the patch side panel as long as at least one **output** box is present, and will be computed (just like during the patch compilation) from this or these output box(es).
 Input boxes are considered as the _arguments_ of the expression.
 <img src="patch-box_img/abstraction-lisp-code.png">